 |4 credits of required methods course(s)||4|

-EDUC 707 Teaching Reading through the Content Areas, is required for some secondary subject licensure areas.
+EDUC 707 Teaching Reading through the Content Areas is required for some secondary subject licensure areas (arts, life sciences, chemistry, earth science, middle school science, physics and social studies).
 Elementary education students are required to have four methods courses: one each in the teaching of reading, mathematics, science, and social studies.
 Those who do not intend to use this coursework for initial licensing may enroll with instructor permission.
 All 700-level education courses at UNH are restricted to students with junior or senior standing.
 These courses may also be taken at the graduate 800 level.

 Any course taken in the Department of Education that will be used to fulfill a teacher licensure requirement must be completed with a grade of B- or above.